 Yep.
 We hate additional fees as much as you, which is why we’ve picked a ticket agent with low fees.
 Each ticket will incur an additional booking fee and transaction fee which is shown next to the ticket price on the ticket page.

 Yes.
 Children aged between 4 and 16 require a child ticket which will allow them access to all the dedicated kids sports and activities.
 For children aged 0-3, you must purchase a 0-3s ticket.
-Child tickets should be purchased based on how old the child will be at the festival.
+Child tickets must be purchased based on how old the child will be at the festival.
 It’s worth noting that some activities carry age restrictions, so please ensure you purchase the correct ticket to ensure they get the correct wristband on arrival.

-Tickets will be delivered to the email address entered during the booking process, a few weeks before the festival.
+Tickets will be delivered to the email address entered during the booking process a few weeks before the festival.
 If you don’t see your tickets in your inbox, please check your spam folder.
 If you have a ticket query please contact our ticket partner, TicketSellers, directly on email@example.com or by calling 0121 472 6688.
 Alternatively you can view and download your tickets directly from your TicketSellers account.
 Simply log in here, click on “my tickets” and download.
-Please bring your e-tickets with you when you arrive at the festival, preferably on your phone or tablet, and we’ll scan them at the gate and exchange for wristbands.
+Please bring your e-tickets with you when you arrive at the festival, either printed, on your phone or tablet, and we’ll scan them at the gate and exchange for wristbands.

 Unfortunately we are not able to refund tickets that can no longer be used.
-You are however allowed to sell or gift your tickets to friends etc.
+You are however allowed to sell or gift your tickets to friends.